jgors/vimux-ipy/README.md

 to send, or send a block of code that is delimited into cells.

 ####A typical session would look like this
-(using cells for execution by executing the cell by being inside that cell and hitting Leader+c):
+(using cells for execution by executing the cell by being inside of that cell and hitting Leader+c):
 ![](img/vim_ipython.png)